mtlynch/mediagoblin/mediagoblin/plugins/ldap/README.rst

 Make any necessary changes to the above to work with your sever.
 Make sure ``{username}`` is where the username should be in LDAP_USER_DN_TEMPLATE.

-If you would like to fetch the users email from the ldap server upon account registration, add ``LDAP_SEARCH_BASE = 'ou=users,dc=testathon,dc=net'`` and ``EMAIL_SEARCH_FIELD = 'mail'`` under you server configuration in your MediaGoblin .ini file.
+If you would like to fetch the users email from the LDAP server upon account registration, add ``LDAP_SEARCH_BASE = 'ou=users,dc=testathon,dc=net'`` and ``EMAIL_SEARCH_FIELD = 'mail'`` under you server configuration in your MediaGoblin .ini file.

 ..
 Warning::
-   By default, this plugin provides no encryption when communicating with the ldap servers.
+   By default, this plugin provides no encryption when communicating with the LDAP servers.
 If you would like to use an SSL connection, change LDAP_SERVER_URI to use ``ldaps://`` and whichever port you use.
-Default ldap port for SSL connections is 636.
+Default LDAP port for SSL connections is 636.
 If you would like to use a TLS connection, add ``LDAP_START_TLS = 'true'`` under your server configuration in your MediaGoblin .ini file.